aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/cff-to-pdf-conversion/_index.md

 Before you begin, ensure you have the following:

 1. **Java Development Environment** – JDK 8 or higher installed and configured.
 2. **Aspose.CAD Library** – Download and install the Aspose.CAD library.
-You can find the library and its documentation [here](https://releases.aspose.com/cad/java/).
+You can find the library and its documentation on the **Aspose.CAD for Java download page**.

 ## Import Namespaces